PhamMinhHaiAu-12035071/eiga-movie-app/memory-bank/activeContext.md

     - Simplified Makefile by removing specialized test and coverage commands
     - Updated coverage generation commands for better clarity
     - Streamlined the project command structure
+15. Refactored environment configuration from core module to feature-based architecture:
+    - Moved environment configuration from `core/env` to `features/env` directory
+    - Reorganized according to Clean Architecture principles with domain and infrastructure layers
+    - Consolidated test files to match the implementation structure
+    - Fixed failing dependency injection tests
+    - Ensured all tests pass with the new structure
+    - Improved test organization by consolidating helper classes into appropriate test files
+    - Regenerated dependency injection code to maintain functionality

 ## Current Tasks
 1. Complete the onboarding feature implementation